Providing Quality Heirloom & Non-GMO Seeds Since 2012

 ✅ A nostalgic 1890s heirloom that has stood the test of time

 | GARDEN DEFENSE: Stop Aphids and Cucumber Beetles!
-Protect your crops organically with our Natural Pest Management guide. |
+Protect your crops organically with our internal Natural Pest Management Guide.
+For more community growing tips, follow our external page at The Seed Guy Facebook Page. |

 Quick Growing Specifications: